 We have made use of a static constant global variable (static const uint32 CrcClrData_M = 0U) for the purpose of clearing the CRC hardware as mentioned in the FDD in the function FlsMemInit2.

 Also the result array (HwCrcCalcdRes_C[8]) has been also declared as a global array for the purpose of DTS write access in the Dma Write MemMap memory map section

+There is a polyspace warning which exist showing the array DTSMstrCfg could go out of bounds.
+However, we have considered the fact that we wouldn’t need more than 32 channels of DTS registers and hence this is not a functional problem .

 UNIT TEST CONSIDERATION